Staffordshire Militia: Staffordshire Trained Bands

-The legal basis of the militia was updated by two Acts of 1557 covering musters and the maintenance of horses and armour.
+The legal basis of the militia was updated by two Acts of 1557 (4 & 5 Ph. & M. cc.
+2 and 3) covering musters and the maintenance of horses and armour.
 The county militia was now under the Lord Lieutenant, assisted by the Deputy Lieutenants and Justices of the Peace (JPs).
 The entry into force of these Acts in 1558 is seen as the starting date for the organised county militia in England.

 Although the militia obligation was universal, it was clearly impractical to train and equip every able-bodied man, so after 1572 the practice was to select a proportion of men for the Trained Bands, who were mustered for regular training.
 The government aimed for 10 days' training a year, with a two-day 'general muster' at Michaelmas, and two 'special musters' lasting four days for detailed training at Easter and Whitsun.
 Staffordshire offered to train 300 out of 1500 able men.
 The government progressively stepped up the organisation and training: in 1580 the Earls of Warwick and Leicester and Sir Christopher Hatton were assigned a group of shires (including Staffordshire) to oversee and reinforce the work of the county commissioners for horses.
 When war broke out with Spain training and equipping the militia became a priority.
 From 1583 counties were organised into groups for training purposes, with emphasis on the invasion-threatened 'maritime' counties.
 Staffordshire was in the second group of 'inland' counties organised from May 1585 onwards.
 When the counties levied troops for overseas expeditions they usually conscripted the unemployed and criminals rather than the Trained Bandsmen.
 The Armada Crisis in 1588 led to the mobilisation of the trained bands.
 Staffordshire was assessed at 400 trained men, but actually furnished 100 trained and 200 untrained (or pioneers) with 28 lancers, 50 light horsemen and 26 armed with 'petronelles' (the Petronel was an early cavalry firearm).

 With the passing of the threat of invasion, the trained bands declined in the early 17th Century.
 Later, King Charles I attempted to reform them into a national force or 'Perfect Militia' answering to the king rather than local control.
 In 1638 the King's Sergeant major general of infantry, Sir Jacob Astley, and his officers reviewed the TBs in several counties, when the Staffordshire contingent comprised 400 foot (with 248 muskets and 152 'corslets' or pikemen with armour), together with 73 cuirassiers and 30 light horse.
 The TBs were called out in 1639 and 1640 for the Bishops' Wars, though many of the men who actually went were untrained hired substitutes.
 Staffordshire was ordered to send 300 men for the 1640 expedition.
 When the Staffordshire contingent returned to be discharged after the 1639 campaign, some of the men took the opportunity to destroy the hated Enclosure fences of the Royal forests, and the riots were repeated when they were mustered for the 1640 campaign.